microbialman/DDotCounter/README.md

 Alongside total plate counts, DDot Counter can also be used to divide a plate into sections (e.g. for counting different experimental conditions on a single plate) and to process multiple images with consistent settings.

-All results can be exported as csvs containing the counts and jpeg images highlighting the detected dots.
+All results can be exported as CSVs containing the counts and JPEG images highlighting the detected dots.

 ## Installation